basisproject/paper/src/00-introduction.md

 ---
-title: "Factor: a blockchain implementation of a socialist mode of production"
+title: "Basis: a blockchain implementation of a socialist mode of production"
 subtitle: "Or, how to save the world by getting rid of markets, capital, and profits"
 author:
   - "Andrew M. Lyon"